 In addition to its impressive architectural features, Winay Wayna is also notable for its strategic location along the Inca Trail.
 The site is situated at a narrow pass in the mountains, offering a strategic advantage for defense and control of the surrounding area.

-Today, Wiñay Wayna is a popular stop for hikers on the Inca Trail, offering a glimpse into the history and culture of the Inca people, as well as stunning views of the surrounding mountains and valleys.
+Today, Winay Wayna Peru is a popular stop for hikers on the Inca Trail, offering a glimpse into the history and culture of the Inca people, as well as stunning views of the surrounding mountains and valleys.
 The site is also known for its proximity to Machu Picchu, with many hikers using it as a base camp before making the final trek to the famous Inca citadel.

 The Sun Gate, also known as Inti Punku in Quechua, is an iconic Inca ruin located along the Inca Trail, approximately 2.5 kilometers from the famous Inca citadel of Machu Picchu.
 The site is believed to have been a checkpoint and entrance to Machu Picchu, with guards stationed here to control access to the citadel.